 The Halia, Ginger Garden, Singapore Botanic Gardens, 1 Cluny Road, Singapore 259569

-Getting to Singapore Botanic Gardens by car: There’s ample car parking available at Gallop Gate, Jacob Ballas and Tyersall Gate, and you can enter via Holland Road and Tyersall Avenue.
+There’s ample car parking available at Gallop Gate, Jacob Ballas and Tyersall Gate, and you can enter the Botanic Gardens via Holland Road and Tyersall Avenue.
 The taxi drop-off is located at the pick-up and drop-off point at Gallop Gate.

-Getting to Singapore Botanic Gardens by MRT: Botanic Gardens MRT stations right outside the Singapore Botanic Gardens. – you’ll be close to the Eco-Lake and a 10 minute walk to Jacob Ballas Gardens.
+Botanic Gardens MRT station is right outside the Singapore Botanic Gardens.
+You’ll be close to the Eco-Lake and a 10 minute walk to Jacob Ballas Gardens.
 Alternatively, get off at Farrer Road MRT station and walk through Woollerton Gate, which is connected to the other attractions at Gallop Extension via Gallop Valley.